TruebitProtocol/truebit-sample-tasks/tasks/map_reduce/README.md

-# MapReduce Example for TrueBit
+# MapReduce Example for Truebit

 # Abstract
 We provide a template Truebit task for [MapReduce](https://en.wikipedia.org/wiki/MapReduce), a method for processing large data sets.